levidurfee/CraftyPants/README.md

 # CraftyPants for Craft

 I am developing this plugin to help myself learn Craft and how to develop plugins for Craft.
-I will be using PixelAndTonic StoreHours and PowerNap plugins for reference.

 ## Installation